-Live to digital was fairly new at the time, certainly is was to us, and also to Phil Newman, who was doing the recording.
+Live to digital was fairly new at the time, certainly it was to us, and also to Phil Newman, who was doing the recording.
 What we knew was, we couldn't go over a certain volume, because DAT didn't saturate like regular tape, when things got too loud.
 Instead, it gave a horrible click sound which we wanted to avoid!
-No second takes on our stuff, if we went over, the piece was blown.
+No second takes on our stuff, if we distorted that way, the piece was blown.
 So we tried not to go too loud.
-However, we had a hard time of that, so Phil had the master level down a bit from normal, resulting in a tape that didn't have horrible clicks, but the quiet stuff was REALLY quiet.
-This meant that transfers, whether to vinyl or cassette, could have perhaps a bit more hiss than normal during those quiet parts.
+However, that was difficult so Phil had the master level down lower than normal, resulting in a tape that didn't have horrible clicks, but the quiet stuff was REALLY quiet.
+This meant that transfers to any analog format, whether to vinyl or cassette, would have noticeably more hiss than normal during those quiet parts.
 So this complicated things.

 All of these problems aside, we produced an album that proved to be very popular with those just finding out who we were.
 And a lot of long time fans have mentioned this as their favorite.